Sstmtz/draw.io-/README.md

 # draw.io
 >## push local repository to remote repository
->- There are some simple codes used for testing
+>- There are some pictures
 >- just used for learning
 >## fetch and pull remote repository to local repository